vightel/FloodMapsWorkshop/README.md

 * Create An Amazon Web Services (AWS) Account
 * Launch a Virtual Machine on Amazon Elastic Compute Cloud (EC2)
   * Select Region East
-  * Linux AMI, General Purpose, m3.large
+  * Linux AMI, General Purpose, m3.large, Note: we need ~ 100GiB storage check if this is still an m3.large otherwise will need to increase volume later
   * Create key/pair and store it in local DIR.
 Restrict access to key.pem (chmod 600 key.pem)
   * Remember Instance ID and Public DNS (Check your Management Console if necessary)